ING Banner

 1. Phase 1: Applying for WEAVE Open Time

-Information about the expected performance of the instrument can be found on the WEAVE overview.
+Information about the expected performance of the instrument can be found on the WEAVE overview, and more particularly on the LIFU mode pages.

 The responsibility for the allocation of WEAVE OT rests with the time-allocation committees (TACs).
 In the years of the WEAVE Surveys, astronomers can apply for WHT OT through four main channels: the three national TACs (ING UK PATT, NL PC and ES CAT) and the CCI TAC, who runs the international time programme of the Canarian Observatories (ITP).

 The availability of nights for WEAVE OT will be announced in the standard 6-month TAC calls (see Applying for Telescope Time).
-WEAVE OT proposals have their own application form.
+WEAVE OT proposals have their own application form for the national TACs only, note that ITP has its own submission form.

 PIs employed or studying in, or affiliated with, a Dutch, Spanish or UK institution at the time of submission should submit their proposal/s to the Dutch (NL PC), Spanish (ES CAT) or UK (ING PATT) TAC respectively.
 A similar rule applies to PIs who are working at foreign institutions based in any of these three countries - they should submit their proposal/s to the TAC of the country in which they are based.